List of Kamen Rider Ex-Aid characters: Kiriya Kujo

-During the events of the web-exclusive miniseries Kamen Sentai Gorider, Kuroto arranges the resurrection of Kujo, among other deceased Riders, to lure Emu Hojo to the Game World and kill him.
+During the events of the web-exclusive miniseries Kamen Sentai Gorider, Kuroto arranges the resurrection of Kiriya, among other deceased Riders, to lure Emu Hojo to the Game World and kill him.
 However, Kazuma Kenzaki arrives to help Emu and the revived Riders stop Kuroto.
-During the fight, Kujo transforms into the yellow-colored Kirider (キライダー, Kiraidā) before joining the fallen Riders in sacrificing themselves to defeat Kuroto and ensure Emu and Kenzaki's escape.
+During the fight, Kiriya transforms into the yellow-colored Kirider (キライダー, Kiraidā) before joining the fallen Riders in sacrificing themselves to defeat Kuroto and ensure Emu and Kazuma's escape.

-Amidst the Kamen Rider Chronicle crisis, Masamune Dan revives Kujo as a Bugster to serve him.
+Amidst the Kamen Rider Chronicle crisis, Masamune Dan revives Kiriya as a Bugster to serve him.
 However, the latter secretly works against him before eventually rejoining the Gamer Riders to stop Masamune.
-Following this, Kujo is nominated to become an official member of CR and collaborates with Tsukuru Koboshi to develop Bugster Virus vaccines.
+Following this, Kiriya is nominated to become an official member of CR and collaborates with Tsukuru Koboshi to develop Bugster Virus vaccines.

-During the events of the V-Cinema Kamen Rider Ex-Aid Trilogy: Another Ending, a dying Masamune tasks Kujo with foiling Kuroto's plot to destroy the universe and nearly dies again, though Hiiro Kagami is able to revive Kujo and restore his humanity.
+During the events of the V-Cinema Kamen Rider Ex-Aid Trilogy: Another Ending, a dying Masamune tasks Kiriya with foiling Kuroto's plot to destroy the universe and nearly dies again, though Hiiro Kagami is able to revive Kiriya and restore his humanity.

 Prior to his revival in the series, Kiriya's death had become a popular hashtag in Japan's Twitter feed under the slogan, "Why did Kiriya have to Die So Soon?" (なんできりやすぐ死んでしまうん, Nande Kiriya sugu shinde shimaun), based on the advertising slogan of the animated film Grave of the Fireflies.
 Toei Company took note of this and quickly issued an apology.